amprosk/COMP4036-Project-Proskauer-Yulfo-Lopez/README.md

 > If you'd like more info on the library `sly` click on SLY below.
 > More info on [SLY](https://sly.readthedocs.io/en/latest/sly.html).
+>

+## Basic Writing Rules
+Once you install everything, you are now ready to use this language.
+When writing a 2x2 or a 3x3 matrix after each equation you must seperate them by using `&` key.
+When you are finished writing your 2 or 3 equations, end your matrix by using `#` key.

 ### IMPORTANT Minor Language Inconveniences